-That didn’t make sense to me because Tom was not evil.
+That didn’t make sense to me because Tom was not “evil”, or even bad.
 So if he swallowed the pill it should make him even more smart than he already was.
 Like Crabby had said, smarter than a grownup.

 I wondered again about school.
 Tom said it was the only way to get really smart.
 Would I go to school?
 I figured I wasn’t old enough yet.
 I figured Molly wasn’t old enough either, though she was already really smart.

-So in the end Tom and Manfred took Crabby Appleton, who was still acting like a silly little kid, back home…
+So in the end Tom and Manfred took Crabby Appleton, who was still acting like a strange little kid, back home…

 Tom: Come on Crabby.
 I’ll take you home to your mom!